dperique/kube-mini-cloud/kube-stack/README.md

 Optional: Keep
 [patch virt-handler](https://github.com/kubevirt/user-guide/blob/master/administration/intro.adoc#restricting-virt-handler-daemonset)
-in mind in case you want to patch the virt-hanlder daemonset so it will only run kubevirt on certain Kubernetes nodes.
+in mind in case you want to patch the virt-handler daemonset so it will only run kubevirt on certain Kubernetes nodes.
 Pasted here for convenience:

 For example, to restrict the DaemonSet to only nodes with the "region=primary" label: